Adam-git655/Terraria-Clone/README.md

 - AI Zombies
 - Ability to place and destroy blocks
 - Can choose between 3 block types (Grass, dirt, and stone)
-- GUI Hotbar to keep track of blocks
+- Inventory/Hotbar system to keep track of items

 ### Features to add

 - Combat System
+- Smarter Zombie AI using A* pathfinding
 - Cave generation with different block types and minerals
 - Multiple biomes
 - Player animations